krishpathak/Weather-Application/README.md

 5. To view your website,simply click [here](https://krishpathak.github.io/Weather-Application/)

 ## Usage
-- Open the Weather Appliaction in your browser.
+- Open the Weather Application in your browser.
 - Click "Enter" to enter into main page.
 - Enter the location of city that you want to find the temprature.
-- Click the "Get Weatther" button to see Temprature,Humidity,Description,Pressure,Wind Speed and Wind-direction.
+- Click the "Get Weather" button to see Temprature,Humidity,Description,Pressure,Wind Speed and Wind-direction.
 - Click the "Description" button in navigation bar to see brief description of website and How to use it.

 ## Resource